iamlgh/eir/README.md

 ## What it does

 - Pulls team and schedule data from **Conventus** (the club's membership/scheduling system, no public API — done via scraping) and **GymDanmark**, converting schedule data into iCalendar and FullCalendar-compatible formats
-- Automates coach/parent notifications via Facebook Messenger (HMAC webhook verification, verification-code linking flow, Meta App Review, Business Verification, and Utility Message templates to work within Meta's EU/EEA messaging restrictions), with Telegram as an additional channel
+- Automates coach notifications via Facebook Messenger (HMAC webhook verification, verification-code linking flow, Meta App Review, Business Verification, and Utility Message templates to work within Meta's EU/EEA messaging restrictions), with Telegram as an additional channel
 - Handles session-based role logic for coaches vs. other users, with Danish/English localization throughout (python-i18n)
 - Runs on a daily automated pipeline (GitHub Actions) that regenerates schedule files, deployed on Render with MongoDB Atlas